synergy114/CategoricalSequences/02_Initialize.md

 ## Overview

-This Rcpp package provides functions for initializing parameters for a Hidden Markov Model (HMM).
+These functions are for initializing parameters for a Mixed Markov Model.
 The functions include:

 -   **InitializeClusters**: Initializes cluster assignments randomly.
 -   **filterSequencesByCluster**: Extracts sequences for each cluster.